 - Add flour and mix until fully incorporated.

-- Assemble: Pour half the batter into the pan.
+- Assemble: Pour half of the batter into the pan.
 Sprinkle cinnamon sugar filling evenly.
 Add remaining batter and spread gently.

 - Bake for 40–45 minutes, until a toothpick inserted in the center comes out clean.